apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-title-style.md

 \newcommand{\ChiefMetrologist}[1]{\renewcommand{\ChiefMetrologist}{#1}}
 \makeatother
 ```
-The `\makeatletter` and `\makeatother` are needed because we are defining these commands in the preamble of the source document (the `@` character is reserved).
+The `\makeatletter` and `\makeatother` are needed because the `@` character is reserved in LaTeX source file.
+We need prevent LaTeX from complaining when we access the internally defined macro `\@date`.

-These commands mostly follow the same simple pattern.
+Several of these commands shown follow a simple pattern.
-They take an argument the first time they are used, but thereafter they behave as macros that expand to provide the initial argument.
+The first time they are used they take an argument but thereafter they expand to provide this argument.
 We use these macros to fill some fields in the title page.
-For example, the `\MetrologyTeam` command uses the `\Metrologist` and `\ChiefMetrologist` commands
+For example, the `\MetrologyTeam` command uses the values in `\Metrologist` and `\ChiefMetrologist`
 ```tex
 \newcommand{\MetrologyTeam}{
            \Metrologist \\